 There's no single test for frontotemporal dementia.
 Doctors look for signs and symptoms of the disease and try to exclude other possible causes.
 The disorder can be especially challenging to diagnose early because symptoms of frontotemporal dementia often overlap with those of other conditions.

 To help rule out other conditions, such as liver or kidney disease, your doctor may order blood tests.

 By looking at images of the brain, doctors may be able to pinpoint any visible conditions — such as clots, bleeding or tumors — that may be causing signs and symptoms.

 - Magnetic resonance imaging (MRI).
-An MRI machine uses radio waves and a strong magnetic field to produce detailed images of your brain.
+An MRI machine uses radio waves and a strong magnetic field to produce detailed images of the brain.

 - Antidepressants.
 Some types of antidepressants, such as trazodone, may reduce the behavioral problems associated with frontotemporal dementia.
 Selective serotonin reuptake inhibitors (SSRIs) — such as citalopram (Celexa), paroxetine (Paxil) or sertraline (Zoloft) — also have been effective in some people.

 - Antipsychotics.
-Antipsychotic medications, such as olanzapine (Zyprexa) or quetiapine (Seroquel), are sometimes used to combat the behavioral problems of frontotemporal dementia.
+Antipsychotic medications, such as olanzapine (Zyprexa) or quetiapine (Seroquel), are sometimes used to treat the behavioral problems of frontotemporal dementia.
 However, these medications must be used with caution in people with dementia due to the risk of serious side effects, including an increased risk of death.

 People experiencing language difficulties may benefit from speech therapy to learn alternate strategies for communication.